OWRC/interpolants/modelling/waterbudgetmodel.md

 - ECCC - Environment Canada and Climate Change

-- atmospheric yield $(Y_a)$: term used to describe water (in liquid form) that is actively altering the hydrologic state at a particular location.
+- atmospheric yield $(Y_a)$: term used to describe water (in liquid form) that is actively altering the hydrological state at a particular location.

 # References